WycliffeAssociates/btt-writer-docs/docs/dNavigate.rst

 All of the Notes, Words and Questions are included in the BTT Writer program.
 They are available to use in any text project.

-**Note**: If you do not see the Words tab in the resources pane, you may need to reload the source text (see `Updating Program Elements: Downloading Available Source Texts <https://btt-writer.readthedocs.io/en/latest/dtSupdates.html#downloading-available-source-texts>`_).

 The resources are found in the far right pane of the Edit-Review view.
 To access that view, click the Edit-Review icon that looks like three vertical lines.

 The Resources pane is divided into four tabs: Notes, Words, Questions, and UDB.
 The UDB tab simply contains the UDB (Unlocked Dynamic Bible) text for the chunk.